Embracing uncertainty can help you use fear, doubt, and failure to improve your life.

 But it’s in the getting-it-wrong that we can glean precious feedback.

 Feedback = Learning.

-An achievers – in place of a defeatist – mindset and the ability to step into the unknown without a gold dangling carrot in sight.
+An achiever – in place of a defeatist – mindset and the ability to step into the unknown without a gold dangling carrot in sight.

 It teaches grit, it teaches us to set goals, assess goals, re-set them, and unfold ourselves into our uncertain futures.

-If we knew all the answers, and in doing so we could avoid uncertainty and head straight for the end result, how boring and uneventful life would be!
+If we knew all the answers, and in doing so, we could avoid uncertainty and head straight for the end result, how bland and uneventful life would be!

 Even our kids are growing up too fast.